-There's nothing like trying your hand at learning how to make a Christmas wreath to put you in a festive mood.
+There's nothing like making a Christmas wreath using foliage from your own plot to put you in a festive mood.
 An afternoon of seasonal crafting is a great way to unwind in the run up to the big day, and making a wreath with spicy aromatic leaves and branches cut fresh from the garden is particularly satisfying.

 Evergreens, herbs and bright berries can be combined to create something beautiful and unique for inside and outdoor decorations.
 Using plants from your own garden is not only more environmentally friendly, but it's also a guaranteed way to create a unique design.
 Plus, what could be more uplifting than seeing your own creation on the front door to welcome you home each day?

-Once Christmas is over, everything can be easily composted too.
+As with many Christmas wreath ideas, once Christmas is over your wreath can be easily composted too.
 Many of the most attractive winter foliage plants are easy to grow and they will enhance the garden in every season of the year.

-Top tips on how to make a Christmas wreath
+Get creative and learn how to make a Christmas wreath using foliage

-1. A floral foam ring is the easiest base to use for a wreath.
-These are readily available online Amazon.
+- A floral foam ring is the easiest base to use for your foliage wreath.
+These are readily available online Amazon (opens in new tab).

-4. Layer the foliage, combining different shapes, textures and colours.
+- Layer the foliage, combining different shapes, textures and colors.
 More is usually more on a wreath, so for a fulsome look, cram the foliage in.
 To keep it really secure, use green twine or florist wire to hold it in place.

-6. Hang on your door, remembering to mist the wreath with water daily to ensure that it lasts longer.
+- Hang on your door as a stylish focal point for your outdoor Christmas decor, remembering to mist the wreath with water daily to ensure that it lasts longer.

 Rosemary prefers a sheltered, sunny spot, and if you live in a very cold area, it will do best in pots.
 After it flowers in late spring or late summer, prune the rosemary to avoid the appearance of bare, woody stems.